Fire and rescue services

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling.

-If you're arrested, the Australian Government will do what it can to help you under our Consular Services Charter.
-But we can't get you out of trouble or out of jail.
+If you're arrested, the Australian Government will do what it can to help you under our Consular Services Charter, but we can't get you out of trouble or out of jail.

 More information: